-This is the second in the series telling of the birth of our son, Simon Alister.
-To read the story from the beginning, start here.
+This is the second in a series about the birth of our son, Simon Alister.
+To read the whole tale, start here.

 I spent two nights sleeping in Rebecca’s room at the hospital.
 Her suite included a mildly uncomfortable couch with a removable cushion, when set aside the couch could be used as a wholly uncomfortable cot.
 I wanted to stay more, but Rebecca kept sending me home saying that: “one of us should be well rested when Simon arrives.”
 And I knew this to be true.

 At the end of her first week of internment I stayed and awoke feeling exhausted.
 The padded vinyl seat had begun the night clammy and stiff, met the morning like a block of ice thinly wrapped in foam and covered with a sheet.
 I tried to mask my discomfort, but Rebecca sent me home to rest before lunch and knowing that we had passed the last statistical hurdle between us and 34 weeks, I complied.

 Again, on the eve of induction I insisted on staying.
 We were scheduled to go to Labor & Delivery at 5AM and there was a cartload of clothes, snacks, and other items that would have to go with her.
 As I steadied myself upon the thermally unstable cot, I felt waves of relief and anxiety about the next day—I was relieved that the waiting would come to an end but was anxious about everything that meant; the process of labor and delivery is a nexus of events rife with potential difficulties for mother and baby.
 I tried keep my mind away from the worst-case scenarios as I struggled to fall asleep.